Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective: Proof of Lemma

 Using this we can further deduce

 Hence we deduce

 which completes the proof. \end{proof}

-\subsection{Proof of Lemma \ref{lemma:receding_horizon_gradient}}
+\section{Proof of Lemma \ref{lemma:receding_horizon_gradient}}

-\begin{proof} We characterize the policy gradient of the cost by first proving the quadratic structure of the cost.
+\textbf{[Policy Gradient Characterization]} We characterize the policy gradient of the cost by first proving the quadratic structure of the cost.
 For a fixed $t \in \{0,\ldots,T-1\}$ and a given set of controllers $(K^i,K^{-i})$ consider the partial cost

 for $t \leq t' \leq T$ and $K_T = 0$.
 From direct calculation $\tJ^i_{y,[t,T]} = \tJ^i_{y,t}$.
 First will show that $\tJ^i_{y,[t',T]}$ has a quadratic structure

 where $P^i_{y,t}$ is defined as in \eqref{eq:tP_iyt} and